 Timing is everything: Make sure your exit intent popup appears correct, such as when the user's mouse leaves the page or spends a certain amount of time on the site.

-Please keep it simple: your exit notice should be short and easy to understand.
+Please keep it simple: Your exit notice should be short and easy to understand.
 Make sure to leave the user with enough information and more options.

 Offer value: Provide a clear benefit to the user or make an offer, such as a discount, free trial, or exclusive content.